Towards Fully FP8 GEMM LLM Training at Scale: Conclusion

 \section{Conclusion}

-In this paper we demonstrate, for the first time, stable LLM training with fully FP8 computations within the transformer blocks--including the attention mechanism--without sacrificing performance.
-We tested FP8DPA training across a wide set of previously proposed architectures and show that they consistently diverge early during training, highlighting the difficulty of FP8DPA training and novelty in our results.
+In this paper we demonstrate, for the first time, stable LLM training with fully FP8 matrix multiplications within the transformer blocks--including the attention mechanism--without sacrificing performance.
+We tested \DPA{} training across a wide set of previously proposed architectures and show that they consistently diverge early during training, highlighting the difficulty of \DPA{} training and novelty in our results.
 Moreover, in contrast with other granular scaling recipes, we use the low-overhead delayed scaling FP8 strategy.
-Our design provides on-par downstream quality with the higher precision baseline, while offering up to \textbf{40\%} faster training.
-We scale our 1.5B model to 420B tokens, 14x the Chinchilla-optimal data budget for its size.
+Our design provides on-par downstream quality with the higher precision baseline, while offering up to \textbf{43\%} faster training at 8B scale.
+We scale our 1.5B model to 450B tokens, 15x the Chinchilla-optimal data budget for its size.
 Our work brings the community one step closer to fully FP8 GEMM training at scale i.e including the language modeling head.
 We further justify the long-term stability of our architecture by observing the outlier training dynamics across key activations by using kurtosis.
 The use of kurtosis to track outliers present during training was shown to provide meaningful insights to favour certain architectural components or to predict future instabilities, as it is a quantitative metric that measures outliers.